Best Weighted Blankets (2026)

 Summary

 The weighted blanket market in 2026 spans from $35 budget options to $350 luxury picks, with most highly rated models falling in the $120-$250 range.
-The Bearaby Cotton Napper (~$199) is the consensus best overall pick across Sleep Foundation, Sleepopolis, and Mattress Clarity for its unique open-knit 100% organic cotton construction that provides deep pressure stimulation without trapping heat.
-Unlike traditional bead-filled blankets, the Napper uses layered cotton yarn for weight, eliminating the risk of bead leakage and enabling full machine washability. [src1, src2, src4]
+The Bearaby Cotton Napper (~$179-$199 at 10 lbs, $249 at 15 lbs) remains the consensus best overall pick across Sleep Foundation, Tom's Guide, and CNN Underscored for its unique open-knit 100% organic cotton construction that provides deep pressure stimulation without trapping heat.
+Unlike traditional bead-filled blankets, the Napper uses layered cotton yarn for weight, eliminating the risk of bead leakage and enabling full machine washability.
+As of April 2026, Sleepopolis has elevated the Silk & Snow Hand-Knitted to its best overall, citing its 100%-cotton filler-free design with zero glass beads or synthetic fillers. [src1, src2, src4, src8]

 For hot sleepers, the Bearaby Tree Napper (~$249) uses TENCEL lyocell from eucalyptus fibers for moisture-wicking coolness, while the Luxome Removable Cover Weighted Blanket (~$160) offers interchangeable bamboo lyocell and minky covers.
-Budget-conscious shoppers will find the YnM Weighted Blanket (~$40) delivers solid glass-bead performance at the lowest price in this comparison. [src2, src3, src7]
+The Layla Weighted Blanket MSRP moved to $199 in 2026 but is routinely on sale at $99 across Amazon and the Layla site, making it the single best deal in the mid-tier.
+Budget-conscious shoppers will find the YnM Weighted Blanket (~$40-$65) delivers solid glass-bead performance at the lowest price in this comparison, with Tom's Guide naming it "best choice of weights" thanks to 9 weight options from 5 lbs to 30 lbs.
+For children ages 4+, the Bearaby Nappling (~$139 for 5-8 lbs) is a new 2026 addition — an open-knit kids' version of the Cotton Napper with no glass beads or choking hazards. [src2, src3, src7, src8]

 ModelPriceWeight OptionsFill MaterialCover MaterialCoolingBest ForBuy